 When it comes to traditional Japanese clothing, we usually only think of kimono.
-However, there are all kinds of traditional Japanese clothing.
-While some of them are not as popular as they used to be, many Japanese people still wear them on special occasions.
-Let’s learn more about other traditional clothing from Japan!
+However, there are all kinds of attire.
+While some are not as popular as they used to be, many Japanese people still wear them on special occasions.
+Let’s learn more about the history of traditional clothing from Japan!

 Different Types of Women’s Kimono

-Tomesode is a formal dress for married women.
-Different from furisode, its sleeves are short and the main color in the body of the kimono is black.
+Tomesode is a formal robe for married women.
+Unlike furisode, its sleeves are short, and the primary color in the body of the kimono is black.
 There might be simple patterns with elegant colors near the bottom of the kimono.

-Houmongi is for all women but is most commonly worn by married women.
-They usually wear them in tea ceremonies, family gatherings or ceremonial visits.
-The houmongi is similar to a beautiful painting as the patterns on it are all connected to create a big picture.
-In the past, Japanese parents usually considered Houmongi as a gift to their daughter when she gets married.
+Houmongi is primarily for married women.
+They usually wear them in tea ceremonies, family gatherings, or ceremonial visits.
+The houmongi is similar to a beautiful painting as its patterns are all connected to create a big picture.
+In the past, Japanese parents usually considered Houmongi as a gift to their daughter when she got married.

-Tsukesage is usually worn at parties, flower arrangement, and friends’ weddings.
+Tsukesage is traditionally for parties, flower arrangements, and friends’ weddings.
 It has a single and bright pattern running along the body and back of the shirt.

-Komon is worn on normal days and is decorated entirely by small and gentle motifs.
+Komon is worn on regular days and is decorated entirely with small and gentle motifs.

-Tsumugi is worn on casual occasions but with brighter and clearer, more simple patterns.
+Tsumugi is worn on casual occasions but with brighter and more simple patterns.

 Are you an enthusiast of Japanese culture but hardly get any chance to experience it?
 Check Sakuraco out!
-Sakuraco sends traditional Japanese sweets & snacks from across Japan to your door, so you can explore traditional Japanese taste at your most convenience!
+Sakuraco sends traditional Japanese sweets & snacks from across Japan to your door so that you can explore traditional Japanese taste at your most convenience!

 Uchikake and Shiromuku